ravalenr/ca2-algorithms-constructs/README.md

 2. **Search for Employees** - Find specific employees and view their details including manager and department
 3. **Add New Employees** - Add new employee records with validation
 4. **Generate Random Data** - Create random employee records for testing
-5. **View Hierarchy** - Display the organizational structure as a binary tree
+5. **View Hierarchy** - Display the organizational structure showing managers and their departments
+6. **Department Statistics** - View department breakdown by category (Academic, Arts, Support, Administrative)

 ## Project Structure